JetBrains/kotlin-web-site/docs/topics/native/native-improving-compilation-time.md

 * **Use the most recent version of Kotlin**.
 This way you will always have the latest performance improvements.
 * **Avoid creating huge classes**.
 They take a long time to compile and load during execution.
-* **Preserve downloaded components between builds**.
+* **Preserve downloaded and cached components between builds**.
 When compiling projects, Kotlin/Native downloads the required components and caches some results of its work to the `$USER_HOME/.konan` directory.
 The compiler uses this directory for subsequent compilations, making them take less time to complete.